rcslab/aurora/README.md

 ------------

 Dependencies:
- - FreeBSD 12.1 with Aurora patches
+ - FreeBSD 12.3 with Aurora patches
  - pidof (testbench)
- - python3 (testbench)

-Before you begin you must install and configure FreeBSD 12.1 with the Aurora enabling patches that can be done from our tree or a provided iso image.
+Before you begin you must install and configure FreeBSD 12.3 with the Aurora enabling patches that can be done from our tree or a provided iso image.
 The build depends on header changes to FreeBSD and one of four provided kernel configuration files: GENERIC, PERF, FASTDBG, SLOWDBG.

+WARNING: If you are building FreeBSD 12.3 with our patches please remember to do so on top of an existing FreeBSD 12.3 system.

 ```
 # make